aodhanlutetiae/dj/help.md

 > =(T2/U2)*10000

 <br />
-- Now you should have a useful number for 'the number of pubs in Anglesey per 100,000 people'.
+- Now you have the number of pubs in Anglesey per 10,000 people.
 Paste the formula into the cells below, by dragging the small black square straight down.
-The formula will be adjusted for each row automatically so you will get a number for each area.
+The formula will be adjusted for each row automatically so you will get a rate for each area.

 ![pic zero](/images/questions/sq_corner.png)